Faculty & Researchers

 Through a research agreement, industry partners may sponsor research in your lab, helping you advance your work in a single area of mutual interest, or they may enter a strategic alliance at the University level to make substantial progress in a wider field.
 In either case, these relationships are typically developed and managed by the Harvard Office of Technology Development (OTD).
 These partnerships can help you develop your ideas and early-stage technologies toward future licensing, while adding value to the funded technology and enriching your work with new perspectives.
 Most importantly, you retain control of your projects and your right to publish.

-In addition, OTD runs two accelerator programs that provide funding and strategic advising to help commercially promising innovations become fully developed.
+In addition, Harvard runs accelerator programs that provide funding and strategic advising to help commercially promising innovations become fully developed.
 These programs can help you to extend preliminary observations, establish a solid proof of concept, scale up a product or process, and generate or enhance a valuable intellectual property position.
-Accelerator funding of Harvard research through the Blavatnik Biomedical Accelerator and the Physical Sciences & Engineering Accelerator frequently leads to industry sponsorship, licensing, or the launch of a startup.
+Accelerator funding of Harvard research through the Blavatnik Biomedical Accelerator and the Harvard Grid Accelerator can lead to industry sponsorship, licensing, or the launch of a startup.

 There are a variety of opportunities for postdoctoral scholars to pursue: